-Mortar joints are generally the grey colored concrete joints that are found between each brick on a fireplace wall with a weathered look.
+Mortar joints are generally the grey-colored concrete joints that are found between each brick on a fireplace wall with a weathered look.

 While most people like to keep the brick and mortar’s natural look there are others who prefer painting the mortar joints with something more appealing.

-Although painting mortar on a brick fireplace can help in dressing it up, the process to paint the mortar can be challenging as well as time consuming.
+Although painting mortar on a brick fireplace can help in dressing it up, the process to paint the mortar can be challenging as well as time-consuming.

 This is due to the fact that these are only the thin joints that are formed when the bricks are recessed face to face – you will need to be extra careful while painting them properly.

-Plus, as the joints are porous in nature you will need good amount of time to cure the mortar after applying a coat of paint over it.
+Plus, as the joints are porous in nature you will need a good amount of time to cure the mortar after applying a coat of paint over it.

 If you really want to paint the mortar joints of a brick firewall in your living area, here are few essential steps you can follow: